 Generally, if your discount debt security matures more than one year from its date of issue, you would include OID in income before you receive cash attributable to that income.
 The amount of OID that you would include in income is calculated using a constant-yield method, and generally you would include increasingly greater amounts of OID in income over the life of your debt security.
 More specifically, you can calculate the amount of OID that you would include in income by adding the daily portions of OID with respect to your discount debt security for each day during the taxable year or portion of the taxable year that you hold your discount debt security.
 You can determine the daily portion by allocating to each day in any accrual period a pro rata portion of the OID allocable to that accrual period.
-You may select an accrual period of any length with respect to your discount debt security and you may vary the length of each accrual period over the term of your discount debt security.
-However, no accrual period may be longer than one year and each scheduled payment of interest or principal on the discount debt security must occur on either the first or final day of an accrual period.
+You may select an accrual period of any length with respect to your discount debt security and you may vary the length of each accrual period over the term of your discount debt security must occur on either the first or final day of an accrual period.